ibexa/documentation-developer/docs/commerce/checkout/checkout.md

 on whether the buyer is a corporate account member, a registered customer, or an individual.

-- Corporate account members will see a company's billing address, and several shipping addresses to pick from, as predefined in the company profile.
+- Corporate account members can see a company's billing address, and several shipping addresses to pick from, as predefined in the company profile.
-- Registered customers will be able see and modify the addresses that they defined at registration
+- Registered customers are able see and modify the addresses that they defined at registration
-- Individuals will be able to enter both addresses at checkout
+- Individuals are able to enter both addresses at checkout

 For more information about shipping and billing addresses, see [Configure checkout](configure_checkout.md#configure-shipping-and-billing-address-field-format).